-How Are Settlements for Broken Bones Determined in Florida?
+How Much are Settlements for Broken Bones Worth in Florida?

 When you are injured in an accident on someone else’s property or a car accident, you might be entitled to sue the at-fault party for damages.
 These and other accidents often settle out of court or before the case ends at trial.
 Those settlements may be worth a substantial amount of money, but calculating the damages you could be entitled to for a broken bone is difficult without consulting with an attorney first.
 Always discuss your personal injury case with an experienced personal injury lawyer before accepting a settlement for your injuries.
 For help with your broken bone case in South Florida, call Miami personal injury lawyer Prosper Shaked today at (305) 690-0244.